Jan 14, 2016 — For DigitalChalk Users, Online Training Software

 Almost all offline sources of information are made with electronic counterparts now.
 Books are being turned into eBooks, reference materials are placed on websites such as Wikipedia, and written content can be shared easily through social networks.

 In fact, many of these resources are free.
-Even eLearning developers can get a lot of books and other references materials for faster development.
+Even eLearning developers can get a lot of books and other reference materials for faster development.
 Even if they’re not, learners are able to purchase materials they otherwise wouldn’t be able to get in the local bookstores.

 Content is simplified for learners.